 Due to his unique role as the founder of the Company, Mr. Wexner is not covered by a severance or change in control agreement.
-However, consistent with the treatment for all stock plan participants under the terms of our 2015 Plan and prior plan, all of Mr. Wexner's unvested stock options and RSUs will vest upon death.
+However, all of Mr. Wexner's unvested stock options will vest upon death and all conditions applicable to the RSUs, including the performance condition will be deemed to have been satisfied.
 Subject to the achievement of pre-established performance conditions, RSUs will continue to vest upon Mr. Wexner's total disability.
-Upon retirement, RSUs will vest pro rata based on the fraction of whole months worked from the grant date over the full vesting period (i.e., one-fifth will vest if twelve full months are completed from the grant date for a grant that would otherwise vest over five years), subject to the achievement of performance conditions.
+Upon retirement, RSUs will vest pro rata based on the fraction of whole months worked from the grant date over the full vesting period (i.e., one-fifth will vest if 12 full months are completed from the grant date for a grant that would otherwise vest over five years), subject to the achievement of performance conditions.
 In the event of a change in control, unvested RSU awards will vest if Mr. Wexner's employment is terminated other than for cause within 24 months of the change in control.